 Throughout the course of a year, the "Who Pays for What?" series covers nearly 100 different "not-included" procedures and estimate line items with each survey covering a different part of the repair process including: Refinish Operations; Body Repair Operations; Scanning & Calibration Operations; Shop Supplies; and Frame & Mechanical Repair.
 We ask shops to describe how often they are paid, by each insurer, for each procedure: "always," "most of the time," "some of the time," or "never."

-At the conclusion of each survey, we report the results in an expansive visual format, with a two-page section dedicated to each repair operation in the survey, with charts and graphs that allow comparison at a glance between the differing payment practices of the eight largest auto insurers in the U.S.
+At the conclusion of each survey, we report the results with a two-page section dedicated to each repair operation in the survey, with charts and graphs that allow comparison at a glance between the differing payment practices of the eight largest auto insurers in the U.S.

 In addition to breaking down the results by DRP and non-DRP facilities, the reports breakdown results by U.S. regions, helping to illustrate how billing and payment practices vary for each repair operation around the country.